 From the 1.8 ounce Bugout to a 7.36 ounce beast from SOG: the Pillar.
 The 5-inch, S35VN steel blade on the Pillar is .16 inches thick, more than enough for pounding on with logs of wood to baton kindling.
 Throw sparks with the 90-degree spine.
-There is a Micarta-scale handle and an exposed pommel with lanyard round out the blunt end.
-The kidex sheath is one of the best.
-The Pillar snaps with snug with no rattle.
-The lockable mount can be screwed to the sheath any direction and then locked to backpack straps, belt, or MOLLE straps.
+There is a Micarta-scale handle, and an exposed pommel with a lanyard rounds out the blunt end.
+The Kydex sheath is one of the best.
+The Pillar snaps snug with no rattle.
+The lockable mount can be screwed to the sheath in any direction and then locked to backpack straps, belts, or MOLLE straps.
 A small finger choil along the bottom and comfortable thumb jimping along the top works well for the finer work.
-When you’re done, it resharpens easily and goes back for more.
+When you’re done, it resharpens easily and comes back for more.

 Leatherman Free P4 Multi-tool

 To save room and bring 21 tools in one compact package camping, we have to mention Leatherman.
-Needlenose pliers, three blades, a plastic blister pack opening tool, scissors plus 15 other tools fit into the 8.6-ounce multi-tool.
-Most of the tools have been upgraded from those on the Wave and Charge including stronger scissors and sharper tip on the serrated blade.
-The gray nylon sheath snaps shut with no loud velcro.
+This multi-tool knife has needlenose pliers, three blades, a plastic blister pack opening tool, scissors, plus 15 other tools fit into the 8.6-ounce multi-tool.
+Most of the tools have been upgraded from those on the Wave and Charge, including stronger scissors and a sharper tip on the serrated blade.
+The gray nylon sheath snaps shut with no loud Velcro.
 So, what’s the deal with the new Free series?
 One-handed operation.
 Smooth openings and magnetic closures make it easy to pop open the pliers and get working.

-Since 1932, Norwegian-made Helle knives look just as good skinning animals and carving wood as they do being displayed on the mantle.
-Their latest model, the Skog (coming late April) is a versatile bushcraft and carving knife weighing 2.53 ounces.
-The comfortable beechwood handle and 2.99-inch drop point blade is built for evenings around the fire carving.
+Since 1932, Norwegian-made Helle knives look just as good skinning animals, and carving wood as they do is displayed on the mantle.
+The brand's latest model, the Skog (coming late April) is a versatile bushcraft and carving knife weighing 2.53 ounces.
+The comfortable beechwood handle and 2.99-inch drop point blade is built for evenings around the campfire carving.
 A small finger notch allows precision without limiting the hold.
 Easily sharpen the Scandinavian flat ground blade after hard use.
 The back-sewn brown leather sheath keeps it close by.